Home » Computer Guides » Internet Guides » How To Switch To Google Public DNS Servers.

 The lower section details the IP address of the DNS server that your computer should be using.
 Generally, it’ll be set to “Obtain DNS server address automatically” and both the boxes will be empty (blank).

-On your computer, if the “Use the following DNS server address” option is selected and you can see IP addresses in the boxes, then make a quick note of those address numbers.
+On your computer, if the “Use the following DNS server address” option is selected and you can see IP addresses in the boxes, then make a quick note of those address numbers, or screenshot the window How To Screenshot A Computer Screen.

 "Obtain DNS server address automatically" is selected.